iossifovlab/snakeobjects/documentation/tutorial.rst

     objects/fastq/FC0A03F0F.L007.E/log
     objects/fastq/FC0A03F06.L008.I

-The :term:`objects/.snakeobjects/OG.json` file stores the object graph that was just created and the :term:`objects/.snakeobjects/main.snakefile` is the projects specific snakefile that will be provided to the snakemake upon execution of the pipeline.
+The :term:`OG.json` file stores the object graph that was just created and the :term:`Snakefile` is the projects specific snakefile that will be provided to the snakemake upon execution of the pipeline.
 In addition, there are directories for each object from the objects graph where the objects' targets will be stored: the